-After the 21st, days get incrementally shorter until the winter solstice on December 21st when nights are at there longest.
+The solstice marks the official first day of summer, and, in the Northern Hemisphere, the longest day of the year.
+After the 21st, days get incrementally shorter until the winter solstice on December 21 when nights are at their longest.
 Then, the cycle starts all over again.

-People have recognized and celebrated the day since the time of the ancient Greeks.
-The solstice was the beginning of the Greek calendar year, and they rung it in with days-long festivals.
-Today, places across the U.S. celebrate with parades, parties and music.
-New York City take a different approach and hosts an annual "Mind over Madness" yoga day with free classes in Times Square happening from sunrise to sunset.
-On the west coast, Santa Barbra celebrates with a three-day festival.
-Each year has a different theme, and people come out to dance listen to music, and view public art installations put up especially for the event.
+People have recognized and celebrated the summer solstice since the time of the ancient Greeks.
+It marked the beginning of the Greek calendar year, which was rung in with days-long festivals.
+Today places all across the United States celebrate the first day of summer with parades, parties, and music.
+New York City takes a different approach by hosting its annual "Mind Over Madness" yoga day with free classes in Times Square from sunrise to sunset.
+On the West Coast, Santa Barbara, California, celebrates with a three-day arts festival.
+Each year has a different theme, and people come out to dance, listen to music, and view public art installations put up especially for the event.

-A good reason many tourists flock to New York is for the world-class dining.
-Twice a year, for two weeks from January to February and two weeks from June to July, food lovers have the chance to dine at some of the best restaurants in the city for a bargain prix fixe price.
+A good reason many tourists flock to New York is for its world-class dining.
+Twice a year, for two weeks from January to February and two weeks from June to July (though sometimes from July to August), foodies have the chance to dine at some of the best restaurants in the city at a bargain prix fixe price.